 - Income Tracker.
-Shows active estimates, unbilled time and costs, open invoices (with overdue invoices called out), and what you've paid in the last 30 days.

-- Account Balances.
+Shows active estimates, unbilled time and costs, open invoices (with overdue invoices called out), and what you've paid in the last 30 days. - Expense Tracker.
+Shows money owed (POs), credit card charges, open bills, overdue bills, paid last 30 days. - Account Balances.
 Displays all cash, credit card, accounts receivable, accounts payable, and liability accounts.
 Double-click a line item account to open the register window for that account.
 Click Chart of Accounts to open the Chart of Accounts window.
-Click the Info icon to select the accounts you want to see.

-- Income Breakdown.
-Shows a pie chart of your income, broken down by account.

-- Expense Breakdown.
-Shows a pie chart of your expenses, broken down by account.

-- Income and Expense Trends.
-Shows

-money going in and out of your business

-for a time period.
-It gives you a quick

-snapshot of how your business is doing

-and lets you compare income and

-expenses.
-To change the time period, use

-the pull down menu below the graph.
+Click the Info icon to select the accounts you want to see. - Income Breakdown.
+Shows a pie chart of your income, broken down by account. - Expense Breakdown.
+Shows a pie chart of your expenses, broken down by account. - Income and Expense Trends.
+Shows money going in and out of your business for a time period.
+It gives you a quick snapshot of how your business is doing and lets you compare income and expenses.
+To change the time period, use the pull down menu below the graph.
+Place your cursor over a bar in the graph to see the exact amount.

 Why can't I see all of this information?

 You can only view those areas of QuickBooks to which you've been granted access.
 Contact your QuickBooks Administrator if you need to change your permissions.